 Juneteenth is a celebration that embraces these principles, and from coast to coast, Black communities have been gathering for decades in celebration of this freedom day.
-In honor of the newest federal holiday, these nine U.S. cities are home to some of the most unique Juneteenth events this year.
+In honor of the newest federal holiday, these nine U.S. cities are home to some of the most unique Juneteenth events for 2023.

 Like much of the South, Charleston, South Carolina, is steeped in Black history.
 Enslavers brought an estimated 40% of Africans through the city’s ports, so many of us have unknown Charleston ties.
 Luckily, the Gullah people of South Carolina and other states like Georgia have kept African American culture intact for centuries, and there’s no better time to celebrate than Juneteenth.

 Many are celebrating June-long with The Charleston Place, a boutique hotel in the heart of the city’s historic district, hosting several Juneteenth programs.
 Every evening The Plantation Singers can be found singing beautiful renditions of African American classics like “Swing Low” in between the lobby’s grand staircase.

 On June 22, Gullah Chef Charlotte Jenkins will share culinary tales followed by a tasting.
 For seafood lovers looking for a bit of adventure, try Casual Crabbing With Tia Clark, a Charleston native.
 She fell in love with crabbing five years ago and today teaches a genuinely unique, hands-on experience in the art of crabbing that’s worth casting a net.